Updated: December 29, 2025

 What Type of Insurance Is Best for a Daycare Company?

-• General liability insurance: Provides protection against third-party bodily injury and property damage claims which is critical when caring for active children who may fall on playgrounds or accidentally damage parents' belongings.
-We recommend $1 million per occurrence and $2 million aggregate for home-based daycares, or $2 million per occurrence and $3 million aggregate for commercial childcare centers to adequately protect against common risks like playground injuries and parent slip-and-falls.
+• General liability insurance: Covers third-party injuries and property damage, which matters when kids fall on playgrounds or accidentally damage parent belongings.
+Home-based daycares need $1 million per occurrence and $2 million aggregate.
+Commercial centers need $2 million per occurrence and $3 million aggregate to handle playground injuries and visitor accidents.

-• Workers' compensation insurance: Legally required in most states when you have employees, this coverage pays medical expenses and replaces lost wages when staff members suffer work-related injuries, such as back strains from lifting toddlers, knee injuries from kneeling during activities, or slip-and-fall accidents during outdoor supervision.
-Coverage amounts are determined by your state and payroll size.
+• Workers' compensation insurance: Required by law in most states when you have employees.
+This pays medical costs and lost wages when staff get hurt on the job (think back strains from lifting toddlers, knee injuries from floor time, or falls during outdoor supervision).
+Your state and payroll size determine how much coverage you need.

-• Professional liability insurance (errors & omissions): Shields your childcare business from allegations of inadequate supervision, failure to administer medication properly, or lapses in following safety protocols.
-A minimum of $1 million per occurrence or $1 million aggregate is recommended for small daycares, while larger facilities should consider $2 million in coverage to handle potential negligence claims and meet contract requirements.
+• Professional liability insurance (errors & omissions): Protects you from claims about inadequate supervision, medication mistakes, or safety protocol lapses.
+Small daycares need at least $1 million per occurrence or aggregate.
+Larger facilities need $2 million to handle negligence claims and meet contract requirements.

-• Business property insurance: Covers your facility's physical assets including playground equipment, educational supplies, furniture, technology, and the building itself (if owned).
-For home-based daycares, we recommend $15,000 to $25,000 in contents coverage, while commercial centers typically need $50,000 to $150,000 depending on facility size and equipment value.
+• Business property insurance: Covers your physical stuff like playground equipment, educational supplies, furniture, technology and the building (if you own it).
+Home-based daycares need $15,000 to $25,000 in contents coverage.
+Commercial centers typically need $50,000 to $150,000 based on facility size and equipment value.

-• Commercial car insurance (if applicable): Essential when your daycare owns vehicles for field trips or provides transportation services.
-A $1 million combined single limit (CSL) with comprehensive and collision coverage is the industry standard for childcare transportation, protecting against accidents during school pickups, field trips, and daily operations.
+• Commercial car insurance (if applicable): You need this if your daycare owns vehicles for field trips or provides transportation.
+Industry standard: $1 million combined single limit with comprehensive and collision coverage for school pickups, field trips and daily operations.

 How to Get the Best Cheap Business Insurance for Your Daycare Company